-Ethernet switches and network
+• Ethernet switches and network

 Use these devices to connect the DS4000 Storage Subsystems to the DS4000 Storage Subsystem management station.
-In order to create remote mirror logical drive pairs, the management station must have either in-band or out-of-band management connections to both DS4000 Storage Subsystems where the logical drives reside.
+To create remote mirror logical drive pairs, the management station must have either in-band or out-of-band management connections to both DS4000 Storage Subsystems where the logical drives reside.